Virtual Machine#

 no |

 Number of Lithops processes within the VM.
 This can be used to parallelize function activations within the VM.
-It is recommendable to set it with the same number CPUs of the VM |
+It is recommended to set it to the same number of CPUs as the VM |

 Test Lithops#

-Once you have your compute and storage backends configured, you can run a hello world function with:
+Once you have your compute and storage backends configured, you can run a Hello World function with:

-lithops hello -b vm -s ibm_cos
+lithops hello -b vm -s aws_s3

 Viewing the execution logs#